sinamics/uavcast/README.md

 ### Build docker locally

 Use these commands in the project root (!not in the vscode developer container).
-Type `compile_release.sh` + arguments to genereate local docker image, or you can publish to your own container registery.
+Type `./compile_release.sh` + arguments to genereate local docker image, or you can publish to your own container registery.

 Example external publish:\
 `./compile_release.sh --version 5.x.x --build_gcc --build_frontend --build_backend --docker_publish`